-.snap Vs ,deb Package
+.snap Vs .deb Package

 Conclusion

-Snaps have many advantages over deb packages, regarding security and updates.
-With snaps, you can have up to date applications because it ships with its own libraries not needing system library to run.
+In terms of security and updates, snaps have numerous advantages over deb packages.
+Snaps allow you to have up-to-date programmes because they come with their own libraries and do not require the system library to execute.

-Support for transactional updates let you download only the part that changed on your application.
+Support for transactional updates allows you to download only the parts of your programme that have changed.

-Leave your feedback on what would you choose for your applications - deb or snaps?
+Please provide your thoughts on whether you would prefer deb or snaps for your applications.